oliviodare/oliviodare.com/pubs.md

 - A three-way debate organized by the Journal of Trial and Error, the Open Science Community Tilburg and Utrecht, and the Centre for Science and Technology Studies (Leiden). <a class="dont-break-out" href="https://youtu.be/TMGaNvo-SgM" target="_blank">https://youtu.be/TMGaNvo-SgM</a>.

 - **Invited speaker, Sociedad Española de Bioquímica y Biología Molecular,** Online, February 2.
-- “¿Qué es una publicación científica?
-Reflexiones históricas, filosóficas, y críticas.”
+- “¿Qué es una publicación científica?
+Reflexiones históricas, filosóficas, y críticas.”
-- Roundtable – “¿Qué es una publicación científica?
-Cómo generar una publicación científica.
+- Roundtable – “¿Qué es una publicación científica?
+Cómo generar una publicación científica.
 Tipos de publicaciones.
 Publicar en abierto: Open Science.
 Publicar resultados negativos.” <a class="dont-break-out" href="https://youtu.be/BsdnXtBwKAc?t=4129" target="_blank">https://youtu.be/BsdnXtBwKAc?t=4129</a>.

 ### 2020
 - **Speaker, Descartes Centre for the History and Philosophy of the Sciences and the Humanities,** Utrecht, October 29.